abubaker-cs/TheShoeStore/README.md

 advance features, such as Room Database, Recyclerview, ViewPager2 for Slideshow and integrated a 3rd party library to show circular progress bar with animation.

-This project consists of mainly a single MainActivity and multiple Fragments consist of seven screens.
+This project consists of mainly a single MainActivity and seven Fragments:

 1. Splash Screen
 2. SignIn screen